jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DF 4 Payments for social rehabilitation
 When this section applies
-(1) This section applies when a person is paid under the Injury Prevention, Rehabilitation, and Compensation Act 2001 a personal service rehabilitation payment for an income year and the amount is assessable income of the person.
+(1) This section applies when a person is paid under the Accident Compensation Act 2001 a personal service rehabilitation payment for an income year and the amount is assessable income of the person.
 Deduction
 (2) The person is allowed a deduction for an amount calculated using the formula—amount paid1 – tax rate.
 Definitions of items in formula